dhealy05/classified_intelligence/readme.md

 ### Generation

-Typically, I generated four types of grid in equal buckets:
+Typically, I generate four types of grid in equal buckets:

 | Random | Sparse | Shape | Learned |
 |---------|---------|---------|---------|
 | ![A](img/generate/random.png) | ![B](img/generate/sparse.png) | ![C](img/generate/shape.png) | ![D](img/generate/learned.png) |

-And I moved them to a padded 3D representation of 0s and 1s, such that instead of color, 0-9 became a depth measurment:
+And I move them to a padded 3D representation of 0s and 1s, such that instead of color, 0-9 became a depth measurement:

 |  |  |  |  |
 |---------|---------|---------|---------|